National Park of American Samoa

-The National Park of American Samoa is a national park of the United States located in the territory of American Samoa, distributed across three islands: Tutuila, Ofu, and Taʻū.
+The National Park of American Samoa (Pāka Faʻasao o Amerika Sāmoa) is a national park of the United States located in the territory of American Samoa, distributed across three islands: Tutuila, Ofu, and Taʻū.
 The park preserves and protects coral reefs, tropical rainforests, fruit bats, and the Samoan culture.
 Popular activities include hiking and snorkeling.
 Of the park's 8,257 acre, 2,500 acre is coral reefs and ocean.

 The park is the only American National Park Service system unit south of the equator.
 The national park encompasses the ridgeline and steep northern slopes of Tutuila, the beach and coral reef at the Toʻaga site on Ofu’s southeast coast, and nearly two-thirds of Taʻū Island.

 History

 Delegate Fofō Iosefa Fiti Sunia introduced a bill in 1984, at the request from Bat Preservers Association and Dr. Paul Cox, to include American Samoa in the Federal Fish and Wildlife Restoration Act.
 The purpose of the bill was to protect the habitat for the flying fox as well as to protect the old rainforest.
 The bill marked the beginning of American Samoa's entry into the U.S. National Park System.
 The National Park Service began the work of establishing the national park in July 1987.

 The National Park of American Samoa was established on October 31, 1988, by Public Law 100-571 but the NPS could not buy the land because of traditional communal land system.
 This was resolved on September 10, 1993, when the National Park Service entered into a 50-year lease for the park land from the Samoan village councils.
 In 2002, Congress approved a thirty percent expansion on Olosega and Ofu islands.

 In September 2009 an earthquake and tsunami produced several large waves, resulting in 34 confirmed deaths, more than a hundred injuries and the destruction of about 200 homes and businesses.
 The park encountered major damage.
 The visitor center and main office were destroyed but there was only one reported injury among the NPS staff and volunteers.